aminran/Smart-Cooling-System/README.md

 **Features:**
 - Reads temperature from a LM35 sensor
 - Controls a cooling fan based on setpoint temperature
-- use  Strategy Pattern (Function Pointers for Hardware Abstraction) and  Layered Architecture (Separation of Hardware & Software) in embedded software developement
+- Use  strategy pattern (Function Pointers for Hardware Abstraction) and  Layered Architecture (Separation of Hardware & Software) in embedded software developement

 **TODO List:**